Welcome to the next interview in our interview series where renowned mile and point gurus share their insights on having Big Travel with Small Money!

 What do your family and friends think of your miles and points hobby?

 They laugh at my crazy mileage runs, and sometimes there’s a little bit of awe, but for the most part I’m doing this on my own.
 Now and then I’ll get an email asking me to check one of their itineraries to see if it’s the best option.
-However, they’re all very skeptical about the rewards of credit card churning or chasing elite status.
+However, they’re all very skeptical about the rewards of credit card applications or chasing elite status.
 So far I haven’t told any of my coworkers exactly how deep I am in this game or even that I have a blog, but they have figured out that I know more than I let on.

 Megan is the only one who’s a willing participant, and I think that’s because she sees the benefits first hand.
 I still keep control of all the accounts and credit card applications, so most of it is really me using her as a front to get two applications instead of one.
 But we’re both using the miles and points, so that’s only fair.